Skip to main content

 Where we inspire students to imagine what learning can be.

-Launching in Fall 2026, PACT Online Campus invites students in grades 7, 8, and 9 to reimagine what school can be.
+Launching in Fall 2026, PACT Online Campus invites students in grades 7, 8, 9, and 10 to reimagine what school can be.
 This free program for Minnesota students combines PACT’s strong academics and character development with the flexibility of online learning, empowering students to succeed from anywhere.

 Starting with middle school and early high school, we’re building momentum and a connected community designed to grow alongside our students.
 This thoughtful beginning sets the stage for expanding into a full online high school in the years ahead.